Timetabler Application Accessibility Statement

 • Some text moves and cannot be stopped or paused by the user

-• Not all colour contrasts meet recommended guidance
+• Not all colour contrasts meet recommended minimum

 Feedback and contact information